Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Operator

 Thank you.
 Ladies and gentlemen, in order to ensure that the management is able to address questions from all participants please limit your questions to two per participant.
-The next question comes from the line of Bala Subramaniam with Arian Capital.
+The next question comes from the line of Balasubramanian with Arihant Capital.
 Please go ahead.

 Good evening sir.
-Thank you so much for the opportunities, sir.
-Trade receivables fallen drastically from 1254 crore to 782 crore almost to 38% even data days.
-It used to be 20 or 21 range in last five years.
-But right now it’s came to 30 days.
-So I’m trying to understand.
-This is majorly because of faster collections or change in payment terms with these distributors.
-And how do you understand in upcoming years?
+Thank you so much for the opportunity, sir. trade receivables fallen drastically from INR1,254 crores to INR782 crores, almost even data days it used to be 20 or 21 range in the last four years, but right now it came to 30 days.
+So I’m trying to understand — this is majorly because of faster collections are changing payment terms with these distributors?
+And how do we understand in upcoming years?

-Okay sir.
-Sir, on the ECD side in Q3 is majorly described as largely.
-Yes sir, on the TCD side in Q3 it’s majorly described largely volume driven, not press led price lead.
-But in Q4 we saw volume decline but there is no major price reversal.
-So I’m trying to understand if you could share volume growth or degree growth for fans, water heaters and OFR for Q4.
+Okay, sir.
+Sir, on the ECD side, in Q3 is majorly described as largely Yes.
+Sir, on the CV side, in Q3, it’s majorly described largely volume driven, not stressed.
+Price level.
+But in Q4, we saw volume decline.
+But there is no major price reversal.
+So I’m trying to understand if we could share volume growth or degrowth for fans, water heaters and FR for Q4.

 Yeah, we don’t give separate volume details for fans and motor heaters.
 But as I said overall there was a degrowth in value terms in fan segment because of the initial push in the third quarter because of the energy efficiency and a delayed summer result.